btzy/lieuzhenghong.com/root/the_lazy_mans_workout_that_also_maximises_your_gains.md

-muscle protein synthesis (MPS) in trained individuals returns to baseline just 12 hours after working out, which means that in order to keep muscle protein synthesis at its peak for a particular muscle one should be working that muscle every single day, possibly even two times a day for elite athletes.
+muscle protein synthesis (MPS) in trained individuals returns to baseline just 12 hours after working out, which means that in order to keep muscle protein synthesis at its peak for a particular muscle one should be working that muscle every single day---possibly even two times a day for elite athletes.

 Additionally, muscle growth is a hyperlocal phenomenon: elevated MPS in your chest isn't going to make your arms or quads bigger.

-This is why we should work full-body: since
+This is why we should work full-body.
+Since

 1. MPS is hyperlocal,
 2. MPS drops off 12 hours after working out,